mariosaldanha10/about_me_22453/README.md

-The design "About Me" Android app developed as part of the course Mobille Application 1 in Dorset College.
+The design "About Me" Android app was developed as part of the course Mobille Application 1 in Dorset College.
 The main activity of this app has the following:

 - Basic details about you including your photo, full name, email(as a short intro about me)